 Extend current purposes with upsampling capabilities to purposes with resampling capabilities, including chroma resampling, resolution resampling, picture rate resampling, and bit depth resampling.
 Two version of text changes, option 2 and option 2a, are provided, without or with JVET-AD0091 item 3.

 Based on option 1) or option 2), only support certain types of purposes with downsampling/resampling capabilities (e.g. resolution downsampling/resampling), with remained purposes (e.g. chroma upsampling, picture rate upsampling, bit depth upsampling) unchanged.

+In this v2 version, text changes are added for option 3 according to the BoG recommendation of JVET-AD0362.
+The added text changes are only for extending the current purpose of resolution upsampling to resolution resampling with both upsampling capabilities and downsampling capabilities.
+The constraints disallowing NNPF picture width and height changing into opposite directions are removed as suggested.

 Proposal option 1